canonical/checkbox/docs/reference/units/resource.rst

 Joins are not optimized
 ^^^^^^^^^^^^^^^^^^^^^^^

-Starting with plainbox 0.24, a resource expression can use more than one resource object (resource job) at the same time.
+A resource expression can use more than one resource object (resource job) at the same time.
 This allows the use of joins as the whole expression is evaluated over the Cartesian product of all the resource records.
 This operation is not optimized, you can think of it as a JOIN that is performed on a database without any indices.

 Let's look at a practical example::